kartikdhar44/Tic-Tac-Toe-LLD/README.md

-This still doesnt have its UI integrated, the main class just runs some test cases
+# Tic Tac Toe — Additional Tasks

+This project currently runs with local test cases only.
+Below are the additional tasks planned for the next phase:

-Additional Tasks
+## Additional Tasks

-Make it online.
+1. **Make it Online**
+   Convert the project into an online application.

-Think of making it a backend application which works with a Unity Game Client.
+2. **Backend Application with Unity Game Client** Develop a backend service that works with a Unity game client.

+3. **Integrate a Leaderboard**
-Integrate a leaderboard
+   Add a leaderboard feature to track player scores and rankings.

+---

+This README will be updated as these tasks are implemented.